My Shop

 Size

 As with other manufacturers, Jeana's needles are sized according to length.
-Don't ask me why, but the bigger the number, the smaller the size.
-I'm sure there's a very logical explanation for this nomenclature ... however my curiousity simply never proded me to spend time researching the answer.
+I don't know why, but the bigger the number, the smaller the size.
+I'm sure there's a very logical explanation for this nomenclature ...

 Also, it's important to know that a #size of one type does NOT translate to the same size in another type.